johan162/themeltspice/README.md

 between the **OSX** and Window version the UI is dramatically different.
 In fact, many **OSX** users are so stumped by the apparent frugality of the **OSX** UI that they end up using the Windows version even on **OSX** by running it under Wine.
-This is a mistake (but perhaps understandable if only barely)
+This is a mistake (but perhaps understandable if only barely).

 While the **OSX** version does not adhere to the ususal design guidelines for **OSX** programs and requires some "getting used to" it is a highly functional UI for its purpose.
 After the initial "getting-used-to" experience many users will hopefully realize that the **OSX** version is superior for professionals